 Granada, Nicaragua is located on the northwest shore of Lake Nicaragua.
 Granada is the oldest city in Central America, and Lake Nicaragua is the largest lake in Central America.

 The population of Granada is about 115,000 people.
 The expat population is estimated to be around 2,000 people, but many live outside the city.

 Nearly everything you could want in Granada is located within three blocks of the central park, making the city an almost ideal retirement village.
 And nearby are great outdoor recreational activities.

 Nicaragua is said to be the safest country in Central America.

-The full video includes interviews with eight expats describing what it’s like living in Granada and living in Nicaragua in general.
+Our full 62-minute Granada Nicaragua Video includes interviews with eight expats describing what it’s like living in Granada and living in Nicaragua in general.

 You can find lots of photos, videos and blogs about Granada, but our video is the best way to find out what it’s really like to live there.

-And our video could be even better than visiting, if you don’t easily ask people you’ve just met everything you want to know about where they live.
+And our video could be even better for you than visiting, especially if you’ll only be there a short time, and you don’t easily ask people you’ve just met everything you want to know about where they live.